erindb/sorites/README.md

 We explain people’s reactions to statements of this kind with a formal model of scalar adjective interpretation and show that their reactions are sensitive to the prior distribution on building heights and to the change in height ε given in the inductive premise (in this case, 1 meter).

-We actually do all of this in the domain of prices.
+We do all of this in the domain of prices.

-# Directory structure

-* **`data`**: Anonymized data files are in `data` directory.
-* **`experiments`**: A copy of the HTML and JavaScript files for running each of the experiments is in `experiments` directory.
-This directory also includes a subdirectory detailing many of the prior experiments using an old naming scheme.
-* **`model`**: An attempt at a webppl model of adjectives taking in some fit parameters for the prior.
-Really, the prior parameters should be inferred from the prior elicitation experiments results within the webppl model.
-* **`paper`**: Draft of the paper for this project
-* **`writeups`**: Brief .Rmd summaries and graphs for each experiment.
-These contain more details about the design of experiments.